 Hélène has a vision for Boston to ensure that it is inclusive, accessible, and affordable for all families.

 Equity & Inclusion

 A community is only as strong as its most vulnerable members.

 Boston is a city for dreamers.
 Nearly 700 people move to Boston each week looking to improve their lot through hard work and sacrifice.
-Yet, generations of structural inequity has ensured that only those who are most privileged can effectively capitalize on the City's tremendous resources.
+Yet generations of structural inequity have ensured that only those who are most privileged can effectively capitalize on the City's tremendous resources.

 We are all impacted by this inequity.
-Rising living expenses, lack of capital for small businesses, pay inequity, and under-resourced public schools put the American Dream out of reach for lower-income groups, the working class, and the professional class.
+Rising living expenses, lack of capital for small businesses, pay inequity, and under-resourced public schools put the American Dream out of reach for lower-income communities, the working class, and the middle class.

 To address this, I will work closely with a diverse set of stakeholders—both public and private, promoting existing resources and developing new initiatives—to help people move up the economic ladder.
 I will also work closely with the City's economic mobility programs to determine what can be done to make it possible for us to live more comfortably and sustainably in our District.

-I am strong supporter of public education.
-In addition to designing education programs at EF, I grew up with a mother who is a translator and spent many years in excellent public schools with access to effective extracurricular learning activities.
+I am a strong supporter of public education.
+In my time at EF Education First, I designed language programs.
+Additionally, my mother is a translator, and I was lucky enough to spend many years in excellent public schools with access to effective extracurricular learning activities.

 This is what every child deserves, and what all parents hope for in their community's schools.

 Boston has the oldest public school system in the United States.
 We are connected to some of the best higher education institutions in the world.
-This is why many local families would prefer to send their children to public schools, but the reality is that some of our schools are struggling and families are concerned about their children's futures.
+Many local families would prefer to send their children to public schools, but the reality is that some of our schools are struggling and families are concerned about their children's futures.